This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Chefood 16″ Ceramic Kamado Charcoal Grill

 Chefood is a relatively unknown brand, but they do make a really nice kamado grill.
-In fact, their 16″ Ceramic Kamado Style Charcoal Grill is one of the best small ceramic kamado grills on the market.
+In fact, their 16″ Ceramic Kamado Style Charcoal Grill is a great small ceramic kamado grills.

 One important thing to note off of the bat, the 16″ refers to the outside diameter of this unit.
 The cooking area is actually only 13.25″ in diameter with a cooking area of 138 square inches.
 The grates are made of stainless steel and do a wonderful job of cooking your food.

 Because of the ceramic construction, the Chefood 16″ is the perfect small grill, even in cold climates.
 The downside of ceramic is that it weighs a lot.
 In this case, the unit weighs a little over 90 pounds so while it’s small, it’s not necessarily easy to transport.

 An adjustable bottom air damper and top vent temperature control system make managing your fire and heat really easy.
 All in all, this is a really nice ceramic kamado grill at a great value.
 If you want to go even smaller, Chefood has a 13″ diameter model too.

 Another thing I like a lot here is that a waterproof cover is included with the cost of the grill, so that’s one less thing you have to worry about spending on!